The Complex Commercial Litigation Law Review: Canada

 21 Obviously, this is not the general commercial practice.

-24 See, for example, the Electronic Commerce Act, 2000, S.O.
+24 See, for example, the Electronic Commerce Act 2000, S.O.
 2000, c.
-17. This statute codifies, among many other things, that contract is not invalid or unenforceable by reason only of being in electronic form.
+17. This statute codifies, among other things, that a contract is not invalid or unenforceable by reason of only being in electronic form.

 27 Nortel Networks Corp., Re, 2016 ONCA 332 at 58.

-29 The typology of evidence that may be considered in this context is discussed at footnote 46, below.
-Note that the purpose of a contract is not viewed statically, but can evolve with time; in a recent decision, for example, the Ontario Court of Appeal interpreted the word 'vehicle' in an agreement from 1906 as including automobiles, notwithstanding that automobiles had not yet been invented at the time of contract formation: Thunder Bay (City) v.
+29 The typology of evidence that may be considered in this context is discussed at footnote 46.
+The purpose of a contract is not viewed statically but can evolve with time; in a recent decision, for example, the Ontario Court of Appeal interpreted the word 'vehicle' in an agreement from 1906 as including automobiles, notwithstanding that automobiles had not yet been invented at the time of contract formation: Thunder Bay (City) v.
 Canadian National Railway Company, 2018 ONCA 919 at 44.

 30 See: Dumbrell v Regional Group of Cos., 2007 ONCA 59 at 52-54, citing McCamus, The Law of Contracts (Toronto: Irwin Law, 2005) at 710–11; IFP Technologies (Canada) Inc. v.
 EnCana Midstream and Marketing, 2017 ABCA 157 (leave to appeal refused, S.C.C.A.
 No. 303) at 129; Seven Oaks Inn Partnership v.
 Directcash Management Inc., 2014 SKCA 106; Langley Lo-Cost Builders Ltd. v.
 474835 B.C.
 Ltd., 2000 BCCA 365 at 29.